 Garden Art

-Vivid sculptures and statues tucked into shrouded nooks and crannies all through the garden please children.
-Kids can also engage in designing the garden by painting rocks and making plant markers.
+Vivid sculptures and statues tucked into shrouded nooks and crannies throughout the garden please children.
+Kids can also design the garden by painting rocks and making plant markers.

 Natural Play Area

-A small uncovered region loaded up with sand and circumscribed with ordinary stones makes an intriguing play region for little youngsters.
+A small uncovered area filled with sand and circumscribed by ordinary stones makes an intriguing play area for little youngsters.

 Sandpit Now, veggie bed later

-This is a smart thought if you would prefer not to submit for all time to a sandbox in the lawn: Build a raised veggie bed and fill it with sand instead.
-At the point when your children are more established, you can have the sand pulled out and fill the bed with soil.
+If you would prefer not to submit to a sandbox in the lawn for all time, build a raised veggie bed and fill it with sand instead.
+When your children are more established, you can pull the sand out and fill the bed with soil.

 Fairy House